Return to Index

 image

-The Author's Note or A/N is identical in format and use to Memory, but it is inserted three newlines by default before the last token in the input.
+The Author's Note or A/N is identical in format and use to Memory, but it is inserted three paragraphs (newlines) by default before the last token in the input.
 It has a greater influence as a result.
 The A/N's position may be adjusted for a stronger (closer to the bottom) or a weaker (further to the top) effect.
 Traditionally, it is used to either give immediate instructions, and immediately important information, such as the name of the POV character, the date, etc.

 Lorebook

 Further described in the dedicated Lorebook page.
+Lorebook entries are positioned at the top of context, after Memory.

 Why use Brackets?